rmaziarka/DoIt/README.md

 Example - web application with database
 -------------
-topology.ps1 - defining what to deploy (Configurations), where and how (ServerConnections)
+topology.ps1 - defining what to deploy (Configurations), where and how (ServerConnections):

 ```powershell